Translate:

 Constable and Process Server based in Southbridge, Call toll free (844) EVICTS-1

-The following information should not be taken as legal advice.
-I cannot provide advice on housing matters, eviction services, immigration, or other legal matters.
-Please seek out a qualified attorney for advice.
+The information provided on this website is for general informational purposes only and should not be considered legal advice.
+I cannot provide advice on housing matters, eviction services, immigration, or any other legal issues.
+Please consult a qualified attorney for advice regarding your specific situation.

-What is an eviction?
-An eviction is the process of obtaining a court order to remove a tenant and other occupants from a rental property.
+An eviction is the legal process by which a landlord obtains a court order to remove a tenant and any other occupants from a rental property.

-Contact us today for more information on eviction services.
+Contact us today to learn more about our professional eviction services.

 1. Non-Payment of Rent - One of the most common reasons for starting an eviction is non-payment of rent.
 Whether the tenant has a written lease or is a tenant-at-will the landlord must send the tenant a 14-day “notice to quit” before starting the eviction process.